cylc/cylc-doc/src/glossary.rst

       * :term:`directive`

    directive
-      Directives are used by :term:`batch systems <batch system>` to determine what a :term:`job's <job>` requirements are, e.g. how much memory it requires.
+      Directives are used by :term:`job runners <job runner>` to determine what a :term:`job's <job>` requirements are, e.g. how much memory it requires.